 Melbourne Cup

-Known as ‘the race that stops a nation’, the Melbourne Cup is the second richest prize in Australian racing following the $15 million The Everest held in Sydney.
+Known as ‘the race that stops a nation’, the Melbourne Cup is one of the richest prizes in Australian racing along with the $20 million The Everest and $10 million The Golden Eagle held in Sydney.

 Contested over the traditional two-mile Cup distance of 3200m, the Melbourne Cup is run and won on the first Tuesday of November annually at Flemington Racecourse.
-As of 2022, Sydney’s Randwick Racecourse will host the $2 million The Big Dance (1600m) on Melbourne Cup Day each year.
+As of 2022, Sydney’s Randwick Racecourse hosts the Listed $3 million The Big Dance (1600m) on Melbourne Cup Day each year.

 The Melbourne Cup runs as Flemington Race 7 at 3:00pm (local time) and has been won by many greats of the turf, including a host of international raiders the first of the Northern-hemisphere champions being Vintage Crop (1993).